openwisp/openwisp-utils/docs/developer/custom-fields.rst

 This field extends Django's `BooleanField
 <https://docs.djangoproject.com/en/4.2/ref/models/fields/#booleanfield>`_
 and provides additional functionality for handling choices with a fallback value.

-The field will use the **fallback value** whenever the field is set to ``None``.
+.. include:: ../partials/fallback-fields.rst

-This field is particularly useful when you want to present a choice between enabled and disabled options, with an additional "Default" option that reflects the fallback value.
+This field is particularly useful when you want to present a choice between enabled and disabled options.

 .. code-block:: python